-3. Maintenance - All mulches must be inspected periodically, in particular after rainstorms, to check for rill erosion.
+- Maintenance All mulches must be inspected periodically, in particular after rainstorms, to check for rill erosion.
 If less than 90% of the soil surface is covered by mulch, additional mulch shall be immediately applied.

-- C. TEMPORARY GRASS COVER - 1.
-Seedbed Preparation -Apply Fertilizer (refer to Landscape Drawings and Specs) - 2.
-Seeding -Utilize annual rye grass at a rate of 40 lbs/acre.
-Where the soil has been compacted by construction operations, loosen soil to a depth of two (2) inches before applying fertilizer, lime and seed. - must be increased 10% when hydroseeding.
-3. Maintenance - - D. FILTERS - 1.
-Tubular Sediment Barrier - See detail b.
-Install per manufacturer's requirements. - 2.
-Silt Fence (if used) a.
-Synthetic filter fabric shall be a pervious sheet of propylene, nylon, polyester or ethylene yarn and shall be certified by the manufacturer or supplier as conforming to the following requirements:
+- C. TEMPORARY GRASS COVER

+- 1. Seedbed Preparation -

+- 2. Seeding a.
+Utilize annual rye grass at a rate of 40 lbs/acre.

+- Where the soil has been compacted by construction operations, loosen soil to a depth of b. . two (2) inches before applying fertilizer, lime and seed. c.
+Apply seed uniformly by hand, cyclone seeder, or hydroseeder (slurry including seed and fertilizer).
+Hydroseedings, which include mulch, may be left on soil surface.
+Seeding rates must be increased 10% when hydroseeding.

+- 3. Maintenance -

+- Temporary seedings shall be periodically inspected.
+At a minimum, 95% of the soil surface should be covered by vegetation.
+If any evidence of erosion or sedimentation is apparent, repairs shall be made and other temporary measures used in the interim (mulch, filter barriers, check dams, etc.).

+- D. FILTERS

+- Tubular Sediment Barrier See detail.
+Install per manufacturer's requirements. b.

+- 2. Silt Fence (if used)

+- requirements: